RestExpress/RestExpress-Scaffold/README.md

 The following project archetypes exist:
 * restexpress-minimal - a minimal RestExpress server with no persistence back-end.
 Useful for compute-only services or service aggregation.
 * restexpress-mongodb - a full-up project with persistence in MongoDB and asynchronous cascade-delete support via Domain Eventing.
+* restexpress-cassandra - a project with persistence in Cassandra and asynchronous cascade-delete support via Domain Eventing.

 Please note that these projects often utilize a Maven snapshot repository, so please include the following in your ~/.m2/settings.xml file:
 ```xml